 with the following content:

 The default behavior of this extension is to start and stop the GreenMail server for each test method.
-With .withPerMethodLifecycle(false)
+This will give us an empty email sandbox server for each test execution.
+This approach comes with a con of additional test execution time (almost negligible) as we're starting/stopping GreenMail before/after each test.

 We use @SpringBootTest